HubSpot/hubspot-php/README.md

   'oauth2'   => 'false', // default
 ]);
 ```

+You can find more information about API keys [here](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) and about access tokens [here](https://developers.hubspot.com/docs/api/oauth/tokens)

 *Note:* You can prevent any error handling provided by this package by passing following options into client creation routine:
 (applies also to `Factory::create()` and `Factory::createWithOAuth2Token()`)